Last Updated on September 15, 2019 by Ed Joven

 How to cook Tinolang Manok with Malunggay

-Traditionally, Tinolang Manok is cooked with chicken, wedges of green papaya, and chili pepper leaves or Bird’s eye chili leaves in broth flavored with ginger, onions and fish sauce.
+Tinolang Manok with Malunggay or Chicken Tinola is a simple soup and a favorite home-style dish in the Philippines.
+Traditionally, Tinola is cooked with chicken, wedges of green papaya, and chili pepper leaves or Bird’s eye chili leaves in a broth flavored with ginger, onions, and fish sauce.

 This version of Tinolang Manok has a twist, we added tomatoes and saute the chicken with it.
-We learned from an experienced cook that using tomato when you saute the chicken will preserve the chicken’s original taste.”
+We learned this process from an experienced cook.
+He said, “sauteing the chicken with tomatoes will preserve the chicken’s original taste.”

-Tinolang Manok with Malunggay Ingredients:
+Tinolang Manok with Malunggay Recipe

-- 1 kilo Chicken drumstick choice cuts
+- 1 kilo Chicken legs choice cuts

-- 1 small young papaya, cut into small pieces.
+- 1 small young papaya cut into small pieces.

-- 2 tablespoons ginger, crushed and sliced into strips
+- 2 tablespoons ginger crushed and sliced into strips

-- 1/2 cup Malunggay leaves ( you can also use chili leaves )
+- 1/2 cup Malunggay leaves you can also use chili leaves

 - 1 liter of water

 - 3 siling haba (chili)

-- 1-2 stalk lemongrass
+- 1 to 2 stalk lemongrass

-- 5 garlic cloves, minced
+- 5 garlic cloves minced

-- 5 pieces of tomatoes small sized, sliced ( optional )
+- 5 pieces of tomatoes small sized sliced ( optional )

-- 1 red onion, diced
+- 1 red onion diced

 - 4 tablespoons oil

-- 2 tablespoons patis (fish sauce)
+- 2 tablespoons patis fish sauce

-- When the tomatoes are cooked add water and lemongrass.
+- Add water and lemongrass.

-- Bring to a boil and simmer for about 20 minutes or until chicken is almost done.
+- Cover and simmer for about 20 minutes or until chicken is tender.